grusin/csharphomematic/README.md

 DeviceManager dm = new DeviceManager("192.168.1.200");

 //refresh data set, and obtain collection of all the events
-//each event contains before and after var events = dm.Refresh();
+//each event contains before and after datapoint var events = dm.Refresh();

 //list all devices implementing temperature control interface